chikamichi/metamorphosis/README.md

 # Metamorphosis.
 Kykeons, spells, plugins, whatever?

-Note: you may want to read this file at [yardoc.org/docs/chikamichi-metamorphosis](http://yardoc.org/docs/chikamichi-metamorphosis "YARDoc.org").
+Note: you may want to read this file on [rdoc.info](http://rdoc.info/projects/chikamichi/metamorphosis "YARDoc.org").

 ## Synopsis